PuzzelSolutions/SMS/sections/Interfaces/HTTP_Get.md

 The HTTPS GET APIs support both sending SMS (MT), receiving SMS (MO) and delivery reports (DR).
 Please see [here](/sections/Interfaces/Common.md) for information about the available message parameters.

+## Encoding

+The request URI must be percent encoded, following RFC2396 (“Uniform Resource Identifiers (URI): Generic Syntax”), and use UTF-8.
+For example, a message with the content “Dette er en melding med ÆØÅ i seg” should be encoded as:

+	Dette%20er%20en%20melding%20med%20%C3%A6%C3%B8%C3%A5%20i%20seg.

 ## Sending messages (MT)

 ### How to connect